techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

       key: PASSWORD
 ```

+---

 ### ✅ Configure Workload Autoscaling

-Use HPA (Horizontal Pod Autoscaler) to scale based on CPU or custom metrics.
+**Horizontal Pod Autoscaler (HPA):** Automatically increases or decreases the number of Pods based on CPU, memory, or custom metrics.
+Requires `metrics-server` or an external metrics adapter.

 **Example:**
 ```bash
 kubectl autoscale deployment nginx --cpu-percent=50 --min=1 --max=5
 kubectl get hpa
 ```

-Metrics server must be installed and functional.
+---

 ### ✅ Understand the Primitives Used to Create Robust, Self-Healing Deployments

-Use Kubernetes primitives to improve reliability and recoverability:
+Kubernetes uses several **probes and controllers** to make applications resilient:

-- Liveness probes (restart containers if unhealthy)
+- **Liveness Probe** → restarts containers if they hang or crash.
-- Readiness probes (control traffic until ready)
-- ReplicaSets (high availability)
+- **Readiness Probe** → ensures traffic only reaches Pods ready to serve.
+- **Startup Probe** → for slow apps, prevents false liveness failures.
+- **ReplicaSet** → guarantees a certain number of Pods run at all times.

 **Example:**
 ```yaml
 livenessProbe:
   httpGet: